Kitware/CMake/Help/command/find_package.rst

 The ``CONFIG`` option may be used to skip Module mode explicitly and switch to Config mode.
 It is synonymous to using ``NO_MODULE``.
-Config mode is also implied by use of options not specified in the reduced signature.
+Config mode is also implied by use of options not specified in the `basic signature`_.

 Config mode attempts to locate a configuration file provided by the package to be found.
 A cache entry called ``<PackageName>_DIR`` is created to